CodingGagan/markdown_test/install-and-configure/advanced-configuration/network-costs-configuration.md

 ![Network Costs Breakdown](/images/networkcostbreakdown.png)

-Selecting a namespace or adding `/network` to your Kubecost address will open the 'Allocation / Network costs' page, lists key metrics such as egress and cross-zone costs.
+Selecting a namespace or adding `/network` to your nOps address will open the 'Allocation / Network costs' page, lists key metrics such as egress and cross-zone costs.

 ![Network Costs page](/images/networkcostpage.png)

 ### Grafana dashboard

-There are Grafana dashboards that are included with the Kubecost installation, but you can also find them in our [cost-analyzer-helm-chart repository](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/grafana-dashboards/grafana-templates/).
+There are Grafana dashboards that are included with the nOps installation, but you can also find them in our [cost-analyzer-helm-chart repository](https://github.com/nOps/cost-analyzer-helm-chart/blob/develop/cost-analyzer/grafana-dashboards/grafana-templates/).

 ## Enabling network costs

-To enable this feature, set the following parameters in your values file following the [Helm installation](https://kubecost.com/install) guide:
+To enable this feature, set the following parameters in your values file following the [Helm installation](https://nOps.com/install) guide:

 ```yaml
 networkCosts: